 We believe that one of the most important roles the Chamber of Commerce plays is to convene people who are interested in a more economically successful Athens.
 Many Chambers have found success in this area through InterCity visits.
 In 2019, 30 Athenians took our inaugural trip to Columbia, Missouri.

-This fall, August 31-September 2 we will be taking another InterCity Leadership Visit.
-This time we visit Tuscaloosa, Alabama.
+On August 31-September 2, we took another InterCity Leadership Visit.
+This time we visited Tuscaloosa, Alabama.
 The West Alabama Chamber was recently recognized by the Association of Chamber of Commerce Executives as being the #1 Chamber in the country.
 Their West Alabama Works workforce development initiative is being replicated in every state.
-The goal of the trip is to find new ways to continue to enhance the quality of life and economic vitality of Athens-Clarke County.
+The goal of the trip was to find new ways to continue to enhance the quality of life and economic vitality of Athens-Clarke County.

-Your participation in the InterCity Leadership Visit will also allow you to develop and grow relationships with business and civic leadership, not only with peers in the Athens business community but also with the elected and appointed leadership of Athens-Clarke County.
-Those strategic connections will have long term value as we continue to implement lessons leaned and work together to create a shared vision for the future of our county as articulated in our strategic plan and Envision Athens.
+Participation in the InterCity Leadership Visit allows attendees to develop and grow relationships with business and civic leadership, not only with peers in the Athens business community but also with the elected and appointed leadership of Athens-Clarke County.
+Those strategic connections will have long term value as we continue to implement lessons leaned and work together to create a shared vision for the future of our county as articulated in our program of work.

 "My work as a local policymaker has long benefited from visits to peer communities to see where they excel, and I could not be more excited for our visit to Tuscaloosa with community partners to take an intentional look at how we can expand opportunities for all here in Athens.” -Kelly Girtz